-This delicious chewy cookies are super easy to put together and are loaded with tender coconut and just the right amount of chocolate.
+These Almond Joy Cookies are delicious chewy cookies and super easy to put together!
+They’re loaded with tender coconut, almonds, and just the right amount of chocolate.

 Sometimes you feel like a nut; sometimes, well, you feel like transforming one of your favorite candy bars into its own jingle-ready treat!